 - Head elevated to 45 degrees if 30 degrees causes discomfort

-Patients who cannot lie flat: Record the ECG in whatever position they can tolerate—even fully seated—and document it clearly on the tracing.
-According to LITFL's ECG guidelines, position changes can affect voltage amplitude by 10-20%, but a seated ECG is infinitely better than no ECG.
+Patients who cannot lie flat: record the ECG in whatever position they can tolerate — even fully seated — and document it clearly on the tracing.
+According to LITFL's ECG guidelines, position changes can affect voltage amplitude by 10–20%, but a seated ECG is infinitely better than no ECG.

-Documentation example: "ECG recorded with patient seated upright at 90 degrees—unable to tolerate recumbent position due to respiratory distress."
+Documentation example: "ECG recorded with patient seated upright at 90 degrees — unable to tolerate recumbent position due to respiratory distress."

 For detailed guidance on where to place the electrodes once your patient is positioned, see our 12 Lead ECG Placement Diagram guide.

-Step 3: Skin Preparation—The Foundation of Correct ECG Lead Placement
+Step 3: Skin Preparation — The Foundation of Correct ECG Lead Placement

+This is where you should spend the most time, and it's where most people rush.
+Don't.
 For proper ECG lead placement to work, the electrodes need direct contact with clean, prepared skin.
 Dead skin cells, oils, lotions, and sweat all act as insulators that block the electrical signal.

-- Assess the skin: Look for sweat, lotion, excess hair, or debris
+- Assess the skin: look for sweat, lotion, excess hair, or debris.

-- Clean if needed: For sweaty patients, use an alcohol wipe and let it dry completely (10-15 seconds)
+- Clean if needed: for sweaty patients, use an alcohol wipe and let it dry completely (10–15 seconds).

-- Abrade gently: Rub with dry gauze until slightly pink
+- Abrade gently: rub with dry gauze until slightly pink.

-- Remove hair if necessary: Shave a patch slightly larger than the electrode using a disposable razor (electric razors don't get close enough)
+- Remove hair if necessary: shave a patch slightly larger than the electrode using a disposable razor (electric razors don't get close enough).

 ⚠️ Common Mistake: Applying electrodes before the alcohol fully dries.
 Wet alcohol prevents adhesion and can actually increase impedance.
 Wait until the skin is completely dry.